GhalebAldoboni/vast-gpu-librechat-kit/README.md

 # Vast GPU LibreChat Kit

-Use a rented Vast.ai GPU as the brain behind a local LibreChat app.
+Use a rented Vast.ai GPU for local LibreChat app.

 ## The Problem